 We are on the outskirts of Les Praz-de-Chamonix, which is 2km from Chamonix centre.
 More about our location here.

-Shopping: There is a small but excellent grocery ten minutes walk away in the village which is very useful for your morning bread and croissants.
-However, supermarket shopping for the chalet is quite inconvenient without a car.
+Shopping: There is a small and delightful grocery ten minutes walk away in the village which is very useful for your morning bread and croissants.
+However, supermarket shopping for the chalet is very inconvenient without a car.
 It is possible, but you have to walk from the supermarket to the bus stop (300 – 400 metres depending on which one) and then from the bus stop to the chalet (600m).
 This is quite a distance when you are carrying heavy shopping with drinks and so on.

 Restaurants and bars